 Late summer to early fall shrimp boils conjure up romantic visions, and the the traditional New England or Low Country boil never fails to deliver!
-Mexican Shrimp Boil with Chorizo puts a local spin on a beloved classic - local Gulf shrimp, locally grown corn, and Mexican grey squash are awesome on their own, but the depth of flavor that comes from a lean Mexican chorizo and beer elevates this dish to a whole new level.
+Mexican Seafood Boil with Shrimp and Chorizo puts a local spin on a beloved classic - local Gulf shrimp, locally grown corn, and Mexican grey squash are awesome on their own, but the depth of flavor that comes from a lean Mexican chorizo and beer elevates this dish to a whole new level.
 IMHO!

 The waning days of summer naturally have me looking for something beyond the light salads and grilled food, but hey!, I live in south Texas...
 It's still REALLY.
 FREAKING.
 HOT.
 I don't want to heat up my kitchen, I don't want to subject my husband to too much time in the 100° plus heat, and I don't want heavy.